-A Guide to Using A Google Ticketing Tool
+A Guide to Using A Google Ticketing System for 2025

 Google Workspace doesn't have a ticketing system built in, but you can create your own DIY ticketing system using Google Forms and Google Sheets.
 Get out your duct tape!